Flag of Phoenix

-The flag of Phoenix, Arizona, is the official municipal flag of Phoenix, Arizona.
-Its current design is a maroon field with a white phoenix emblem in the center.
-The design is the second in the city's history and has been in place since 1990, replacing a flag that was adopted in 1921.
+The flag of Phoenix, Arizona, contains a maroon field with a white phoenix emblem in the center.
+Its design is the second in the city's history and has been in place since 1990, replacing a flag that was adopted in 1921.

 Design and symbolism

-The flag is of 5:9 proportion and consists of a maroon background (officially PMS 228) and a white phoenix in the center of the flag, the same icon used in the Seal of Phoenix.
+The flag is of 5:9 proportion and consists of a maroon background (officially PMS 228) and a white phoenix in the center of the flag, the same icon used in the seal of Phoenix.
 The bird's wings curve upward to nearly complete a full circle, with a diameter of one-third the length of the flag.
 In Greek, "phoenix" means purple, a fact reflected in the color choice for the flag.
 The mythological phoenix is the namesake of the city, suggested by Darrell Duppa in 1868, because it described a city born from the ruins of former Native American civilizations.

 History

 First flag

 Phoenix's first flag was designed for a contest organized by the Phoenix Chamber of Commerce in 1921.
 The first-place winner is unknown and was not chosen, as the design was considered too ornate for a flag.
 The second-place finisher, Frederick C. Green, had his design chosen instead.
 The flag had a dark blue field with a gray phoenix facing the outer edge of the flag, in front of a golden 48-pointed sun.
 Below this, a white banner with a gold icon had the words "City of Phoenix, Arizona".
 This design was flown during the Industrial Week and Armistice Day Parade on November 11, 1921, and was officially adopted by the Phoenix City Council on November 23, 1921, with the creation of Ordinance No. 554.
 The original proportions were 52 by 66 inches, but later versions were made in the proportion of 5:6.